Ekō-ji

 But popping by during the day is totally worth it too, as the theatre opens its doors for a peek behind the scenes.
 You can roam freely around the building, grab a spot on one of the wooden seats, step up onto the stage or even try on costumes.
 Down in the basement, you can see how the historic revolving stage and the stage lift are operated.

 The theatre is just a 5-minute walk from Uchiko station.
 The entrance is tucked away down a little side street.
 Entry is 400¥.
 With a 900¥ combo ticket, you can also check out the local history museum and the Kamihaga residence.
-Don’t forget a good pair of socks, ‘cause you have to take your shoes off before you go in! 😉
+Don’t forget a good pair of socks, as you have to take your shoes off before you go in! 😉